 - A. Nomination and Screening - 1.
-Students will submit official application forms; - 2.
-Student Development Services will check GPAs and disciplinary records of students; - A list of eligible candidates will be published by Student Development Services on all campuses and sites;
+Students will submit official application forms;

-- 4. Student Development Services will notify candidates of eligibility; and - 5.
-Dates/times/places for campaign speeches will be announced by Student Development Services on all campuses and sites.
+- Student Handbook - Student Development Services will check GPAs and disciplinary records of students; - A list of eligible candidates will be published by Student Development Services; - 4.
+Student Development Services will notify candidates of eligibility; and - Dates/times/places for campaign speeches will be announced by Student Development Services - 1. on all campuses and sites.